DoomyDwyer/ASPiKProjects/README.md

 # ASPiKProjects
-Audio plugins created using the ASPiK framework
+Audio Plugins created using the ASPiK framework